diennea/blobit/README.md

 # Overview

-Blobit stores binary objects in buckets, a *bucket* is like a namespace, and this is fundamental to the design of the whole system.
+Blobit stores *BLOBS* (binary large objects) in *buckets*, a bucket is like a namespace, and this is fundamental to the design of the whole system.
 Blobit has been designed with multitenancy in mind and it is expected that each tenant uses its own bucket.